trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

 ##Changing user roles

-You can also change the role for an existing user by checking/unchecking the "Organization Admin" checkbox for that user.
+You can change the role for an existing user by checking/unchecking the "Organization Admin" checkbox for that user.
 * Checked = Organization Admin
 * Unchecked = Regular User